netzahdzc/oHealth-Context/README.md

 # INTRODUCTION

 oHealth-Context is an initiative proposed as part of the SmartSDk project track HealthCare-App.
-Its aims is to benefit a range of individuals and organizations (e.g., patients, researchers, health care system, government, etc.) by reducing the complexity of health data, through a standardized set of schemas and software stack that might facilitate writing applications that can process and create clinical data, regardless of where the data comes from.
+It aims to benefit a range of individuals and organizations (e.g., patients, researchers, health care system, government, etc.) by reducing the complexity of health data.
+It consists of a standardized set of schemas and software stack that might facilitate writing applications that can process and create clinical data, regardless of where the data comes from.

 The interpretation of clinical data is critical and needs to be associated with proper metadata.
 For instance, it is imperative for a physician to differentiate between glucose levels among diabetic patients, or to distinguish whether a heart patient is self-reporting his heart rate or whether it is automatically collected during resting or exercise time.
 In this context, oHealth-Context provides useful data structures to facilitate a meaningful interpretation of the data.